yasniel1408/yasniel1408/README.md

 ## Computer Engineer, University of Cienfuegos Carlos Rafael Rodríguez, Cuba (2014-2019)

 I am a Full Stack Developer in Javascript.
-I like to create fast web applications with [React](https://es.reactjs.org/) especially on the frontend and Express for the backend, easy to use and built with best practices.
-I am not perfect but every day I do my best to improve myself as a software engineer.
+I like to create fast web applications with [React](https://es.reactjs.org/) especially on the frontend and Node for the backend, easy to use and built with best practices.
+Every day I do my best to improve myself as a software engineer.

 <h1>Skills</h1>
 <h3>Languages</h3>